 What benefits do you get?

-- A guaranteed flow of income throughout your life, for your everyday and medical expenses.
+- A regular flow of income throughout your life, for your everyday and medical expenses.
 The income does not depend on financial market conditions

 - You need not worry about outliving your financial resources